 Even Self-Fertile Trees Do Better With Company

 Most peach and apricot varieties are self-fertile and don't strictly need a partner.
 They still tend to set a better crop with a genuinely different variety blooming nearby, since cross-pollination is generally more efficient than a flower fertilizing itself.
+But "most" is doing some work in that sentence.
+The J.H.
+Hale peach is a widely grown exception that is not self-fruitful at all and needs a separate pollinator, almost any other peach variety with an overlapping bloom will do the job except Elberta.
+Apricots have their own short list of exceptions too, Perfection, Riland, and Rival among them, all of which need a partner despite most other apricot varieties managing fine solo.

 I built a free pollination partner finder covering apples, pears, cherries, plums, peaches, and apricots.
 Pick your variety and it tells you whether it needs a partner, and exactly which varieties actually bloom at the right time to do the job.